calaldees/TeachProgramming/README.md

 -----------

-A dynamic website structure to showcase exiting simple programming projects in a varity of differnt langauges.
+A dynamic website structure to showcase exiting simple programming projects in a variety of different languages.

+THIS REPO IS MESS AND NEEDS SOME SERIOUS REWORKING!
+There is peril here.
+It is not a finished masterpiece.

 Getting Started
 ---------------